TheSeanFraser/theseanfraser.github.io/about.markdown

 # Contact
 If you have any questions or ideas for future projects, send me an email at <sean@numbirds.ca>.
+Please do not contact me about the location of owls.

 # Follow me on:
 [eBird](https://ebird.org/profile/MTE4NTQ3Mw/CA-ON-TO)